 There is no evidence of the concerns having an impact on the child or young person’s day to day life and function.

-The best way to avoid thesenot accepting pitfalls is to ensure that the individual’s basic needs are assessed by education and core services in a timely way.
+The best way to avoid these common reasons for not accepting are to ensure that the individual’s basic needs are assessed by education and core services in a timely way.
 Referrals of children and young people who have never been seen by other services (e.g., SLT, paediatrics, LD, EP, CAMHS etc.) may be less likely to be accepted.

 Once a referral is received it will be triaged to ensure there is sufficient evidence of need for an assessment of ASD and/or ADHD.
 This will consider the impact on functioning.
 If there is limited evidence of impact on function, then an ASD and/or ADHD assessment may not be recommended.